Sowmya-Iyer/Scrape-Youtube-Video-Python-/README.md

 # Scrape-Youtube-Video-Python-

-save youtube videos in a local file and also convert them into a gif
+- Scrape youtube videos as a local .mp4 file using _pytube_
+- save as a gif using _imageio_